THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Background and Motivation

-A well-studied approach to reducing the network bottleneck of distributed training is gradient compression.
-Gradient compression allows one to reduce the volume of gradients transmitted in synchronization steps through sparsification and/or quantization.
-For example, sparsification may filter out coordinates of small magnitude in the gradient tensor before sending it out.
-TopK~\cite{TopK} is a straightforward sparsification algorithm, which only sends the top $k$ percent (by magnitude) of coordinates in a gradient tensor and their indices.
+In this section, we give the background on compression and in-network aggregation and motivate the need for direct aggregation on compressed data.
+Gradient compression, a well-studied approach to lower the network communication of distributed training, reduces the volume of gradients transmitted in synchronization steps at the expense of convergence speed and accuracy.
+There are two key techniques: sparsification and quantization.
+Sparsification may filter out coordinates of small magnitude in the gradient tensor.
+TopK~\cite{TopK} is a straightforward sparsification algorithm that only sends the top $k$ percent (by magnitude) of coordinates and their indices.
+Sparsification becomes lossy when many coordinates are nonzero.
 Quantization reduces the size of each element by reducing the precision of gradients.
 For example, TernGrad\cite{TernGrad} reduces the bit length of the gradient coordinates to two bits by converting each float into a value $x\in \{-1,0,1\}$.
+Different compression techniques offer various accuracy, bandwidth, and time complexity tradeoffs.